 can search for a lab that does paternity tests and meets these

 standards.
-The following lab meets every standard and is the one I recommend for any form of paternity testing:
+The following lab meets every standard and is one I can recommend for any form of paternity testing:

 If you need a legal test, then the location of a convenient testing site can be an important factor.
 If the tested parties are in different locations, choosing a company like the one above, which has a large network of sampling sites, can minimize travel expenses